ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {{fig-signed-statement-cddl}} illustrates a normative CDDL definition (see {{-CDDL}}) for of the protected header and unprotected header of Signed Statements and Receipts.

-Everything that is optional in the following CDDL definition can potentially be discovered out of band and Registration Policies are not assured on the presence of these optional fields.
+This definition specifies the minimally required keys and values as mandatory.
+Most keys and their respective values for the unprotected header, protected header, and the claims embedded therein are optional for Signed Statements and Receipts.
+This design maximizes interoperability with these default requirements for all use cases, while permitting implementers to customize requirements for a specific use case through Registration Policy.
-A Registration Policy that requires an optional field to be present MUST reject any Signed Statements or Receipts that are invalid according to the Registration Policy.
+For customizing requirements in Signed Statements and Receipts, a Registration Policy MAY define keys and/or values that are mandatory for that Transparency Service instance.
+Such a Transparency Service instance MUST reject any Signed Statements or Receipts that are invalid according to its current Registration Policy.

 ~~~ cddl
 {::include signed_statement.cddl}